MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/lobby/find-lobbies.md

 * Finding lobbies for game sessions for a specific game mode in your title
 * Finding lobbies for game sessions your friends are hosting
 * Finding lobbies for game sessions with enough players for all local players
+* Finding lobbies you're already in to recover a connection after an unexpected game client or game server crash.

 ### Supported search keys